 - A great resource for creative learning and problem solving.

 - How well Storyline equips pupils to deal with real life situations.

 - There is no limit to the creativity of the children and where you can take it.

 - Storyline can be used in a very versatile way.

 - The importance of key questions and what they can do.

 - Opportunities to be creative and have fun in a learning environment.

-"Carol has helped us see the potential of our property in what we can offer to schools and visitors."
+"Carol has helped us see the potential of our property, and other properties, in what we can offer to schools and visitors."